SarahMorgan/Morphometric_Similarity_SZ/Gene_analyses.md

 ## Gene expression PLS:

-This code was written by Dr Petra Vértes and introduced in [Whitaker and Vértes, PNAS 2016](http://www.pnas.org/content/113/32/9105), please cite that paper if you this approach in your own work.
+This code was written by Dr Petra Vértes and is taken from [Whitaker and Vértes, PNAS 2016](http://www.pnas.org/content/113/32/9105), please cite that paper if you this code in your own work.

 ```
 load('gene_regional_expression_zscored.mat')